-

-Established in 1967, Italy’s Adamello-Brenta Nature Park is one of the Alps’ largest protected areas, carefully preserved for limited, responsible tourism.
-It’s a breathtaking alpine wilderness where hikers find solitude and inspiration.
+Established in 1967, Italy’s Adamello-Brenta Nature Park is one of the largest protected areas in the Alps, carefully preserved for limited, responsible tourism.
+It’s a breathtaking alpine wilderness, where hikers find solitude and inspiration.

-The park features two mountain ranges: the ancient Brenta Dolomites, uplifted from a coral-rich prehistoric ocean, and the newer Adamello-Presanella range from the alpine orogeny.
-Hikers will enjoy a diverse mix of landscapes, rich flora, striking rock formations and exquisitely-located overnight stops.
+The park features two mountain ranges: the Brenta Dolomites, uplifted from a coral-rich prehistoric ocean, and the geologically younger range, Adamello-Presanella, from the alpine orogeny.
+Hikers will enjoy a diverse mix of landscapes, rich flora, striking rock formations, and exquisitely located overnight stops.
 In a single day, you can encounter sparkling lakes, lunar terrain, pine forests, vivid meadows, high passes, and waterfalls.
 Lake Tovel is a highlight with its silky waters and heavenly surroundings.

-Browse this page for all you need to know about this Brenta Dolomites hut-to-hut walking holiday and when you’re ready, click Enquire or Book Now, submit some details, and let our skilled enquiry team help you make this holiday a reality.
+Browse this page for all you need to know about this Brenta Dolomites hut-to-hut walking holiday.
+Then click Enquire or Book Now, submit some details, and let our skilled enquiry team help you make this holiday a reality.

 At a Glance